Catch spend problems before month-end close

 Insights that come to you

 Dashboards only work if someone remembers to look.
-Clyr computes insights daily and delivers a weekly email digest, so the controller sees what changed without adding a ritual to their calendar.
-Each insight links to the underlying transactions, so going from "that looks odd" to "here is exactly what happened" is one click.
+Clyr computes insights daily and delivers a weekly digest, and going from “that looks odd” to “here is exactly what happened” is one click, because every insight links to its underlying transactions.

 Frequently asked questions